 c) High pricing for personal use

-d) Subsidized pricing for railway use
+d) Subsidised pricing for railway use

 8. IWRM addresses the “three E’s”: